aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridweb/working-with-gridweb/enable-different-gridweb-modes/_index.md

 {{% alert color="primary" %}}

 This article describes Aspose.Cells.GridWeb's different modes.
-These modes are differentiated logically due to their different features and behaviors.
-We have identified several types of mode:
+These modes are differentiated logically because of their distinct features and behaviors.
+We have identified several types of modes:

 - Edit Mode
 - View Mode